-Internal assessment is the appraisal process performed by the institution responsible for the Programme.
+Internal assessment is the appraisal process performed by the institution responsible for the Programme or the Subject Course.
 Please provide a summary of feedback from students and staff and any action taken as a result.

-Deadline for Annual Reports for Recognized Programmes
+Deadline for Annual Reports for Recognized Programmes and Subject Courses